-The main practice at Longhill Health Care Centre was open between 8am to 6.30pm Monday to Friday.
-Appointments were available from 9.30am to 11.30am and 3.30pm to 5.30pm daily.
-Early and late appointments were available on Thursdays from 7am and up to 8.30pm.
-The branch surgery at Savoy road was open between 9am to 1pm Monday to Friday.
-Appointments were available from 9.30am to 11.30am daily.
+The practice was open between 8am to 6pm Monday to Friday.
+Appointments were available from 8.30am to 11am and 3.30pm to 5.40pm daily.
+Late appointments were available on a Monday from 6.30pm up to 8pm.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to the local CCG and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was above and comparable to the local CCG and national averages.

-- 85% of patients were satisfied with the practice's opening hours compared with the local CCG average of 77% and the national average of 76%. - 57% of patients said they could get through easily to the practice by phone compared with the local CCG average of 67% and the national average of 73%. - 73% of patients said that the last time they wanted to speak to a GP or nurse they were able to get an appointment compared with the local CCG average of 80% and the national average of 85%. - 93% of patients said their last appointment was convenient compared with the local CCG average of 92% and the national average of 92%. - 71% of patients described their experience of making an appointment as good compared with the local CCG average of 70% and the national average of 73%. - 55% of patients said they don't normally have to wait too long to be seen compared with the local CCG average of 62% and the national average of 58%.
+• 73% of patients were satisfied with the practice's opening hours compared with the local CCG average of 77% and the national average of 76%.

+- 83% of patients said they could get through easily to the practice by phone compared with the local CCG average of 67% and the national average of 73%. - 83% of patients said that the last time they wanted to speak to a GP or nurse they were able to get an appointment compared with the local CCG average of 80% and the national average of 85%. - 89% of patients said their last appointment was convenient compared with the local CCG average of 92% and the national average of 92%. - 79% of patients described their experience of making an appointment as good compared with the local CCG average of 70% and the national average of 73%. - 66% of patients said they don't normally have to wait too long to be seen compared with the local CCG average of 62% and the national average of 58%.